Medically reviewed by Melissa Guarnaccia, LCSW

 Benefits of seeing a mental health professional

-There are many different schools of therapy.
+There are many different schools of therapy services, like mental health therapy or physical therapy.
 You might choose to work on changing your behavior by seeing a behavioral therapist, or maybe you want to work through trauma with a trauma-informed therapist.
-Different therapists may choose from several approaches, depending on what you’re experiencing and what you’d like to achieve.
+Physical therapy can help with recovery from injuries or the physical effects of surgery, etc. Different therapists may choose from several approaches, depending on what you’re experiencing and what you’d like to achieve.

 Many therapies can be effective in treating a range of conditions.
 The following are a few common therapeutic approaches: